Memory System

 When workspace mode is enabled, workspace-level memory also exists at {workspace_path}/memory/.
 Workspace conventions apply across all repos and are labeled [WORKSPACE] in spawn prompts.

 Cross-repo patterns that appear consistently in 2+ repos can be promoted to workspace memory.
-This can happen automatically during sprint retrospectives (if auto_promote: true) or manually.
+This can happen automatically during retrospectives (if auto_promote: true) or manually.

 Next Steps